jehuamanna/frontend-post-v1/docs-windsurf/current-status/02-bugs.md

 # Current bugs

+Make the  fooder staty at the bottom of the page.
+The request na reposne should be always in the  between of the top page controls and footer.
+There should be a scrollable area for the request and response vertically.

 ## ✅ FIXED: Modal State Leakage Bug

 **Issue**: When opening the cURL editor and inserting cURL text, then closing and opening the fetch editor, the same cURL text was visible in the fetch modal.